mrkwapo/Harvard-CS50/README.md

 # Harvard CS50 - 2019 Problem Sets
-This repository contains my solutions to Harvard University's CS50 - Introduction to Computer Science course.
+This repository contains my solutions to Harvard University's CS50 - Introduction to Computer Science course (2019)

 Each problem is grouped by problem set.
 To get details for each problem set, click the problem set title.
 To view the algorithm created to solve that problem, click the problem name.